ActiveEngagement/tailwind-colorize-plugin/README.md

 ### Arbitrary Color Values

-Due to a core plugin limitation in Tailwind CSS, you can't defined arbitrary colors values directly in your html.
-For example, Colorize allows you to do this using the `bgx` alternative to `bg`.
+Due to a core plugin limitation in Tailwind CSS, you can't defined arbitrary colors values directly in your html using `bg-`.
+However, Colorize allows you to do this using the `bgx` alternative to `bg`.
 You may use this same format with any property.

 ```html
 <div class="bgx-[[red.500.mix(yellow.100,.1)]] w-24 h-24 rounded-lg"></div>